 Family Dasycladaceae Kutzing, 1843

-In the case new taxa are being described, the published specimens must be accessioned in a public collection, with the compulsory indication of the specimen numbers, as well as the name of the repository and of the institution where these are curated; in the description, the author(s) must comply strictly to the guidelines of the ICZN, respectively ICBN.
+When new taxa are described, the published specimens must be accessioned in a public collection, with the compulsory indication of the specimen numbers, as well as the name of the repository and of the institution where these are curated; in the description, the author(s) must comply strictly to the guidelines of the ICZN or the ICBN, respectively.

-In the reference list, the titles of the journals and books must be spelled out (no abbrevietions).
-When appropriate, use special characters (diacritical marks), in the titles as well s in the name of the authors.
-In the case of the references originally published in Russian (or any other Slavic language using Cyrillic characters), Arabian, or Asiatic (Japanese, Chinese), the title must be translated, mentioning, in square brackets at the end of the reference, the original language (eventually the presence of an English abstract, if available).
+In the reference list, the titles of journals and books must be spelled out (no abbreviations).
+When appropriate, use special characters (diacritical marks), in the titles as well as in the names of authors.
+In the case of references originally published in Russian (or any other Slavic language using Cyrillic characters), Arabian, or Asiatic (Japanese, Chinese), the title must be translated, mentioning, in square brackets at the end of the reference the original language, e.g., [in Russian] and the presence of an English abstract, if available.
 In the case the cited work has a Doi (Digital Object Identifier) link, this can be included with the reference.

 Altiner, D., 1991.
 Microfossil biostratigraphy (mainly foraminifers) of the Jurassic-Lower Cretaceous carbonate successions in north-western Anatolia (Turkey).
 Geologica Romana, 27: 167-213.